 A technocratic government will be formed and the head of the Supreme Constitutional Court will be in charge of running the country’s affairs, Defence Minister Abdelfatah al-Seesi said in a televised broadcast.

-“We don’t want to see a power vacuum going on for a long time,” said Rami Sidani, a Dubai-based money manager at Schroder Investment Management, which holds Egyptian stocks. remains a coup led by the military, which puts international support at risk if power is not handed over in a timely manner.”
+“We don’t want to see a power vacuum going on for a long time,” said Rami Sidani, a Dubai-based money manager at Schroder Investment Management, which holds Egyptian stocks.
+“Despite the celebrations, it remains a coup led by the military, which puts international support at risk if power is not handed over in a timely manner.”
 He spoke by phone on Thursday.

 Egypt’s benchmark bonds rose from a record low and EFG-Hermes Holding said stocks may gain.
 The benchmark EGX 30 stock index plunged 12% in June.